-Ordered in 1943, the Comstock was laid down on January 3, 1945 at the Newport News Shipbuilding and Dry Dock Company in Virginia.
-She launched on April 28, 1945 and was commissioned on July 2 under the command of Lieutenant Commander J.C.
-Rochester.
-She was named for Nevada’s Comstock Lode, one of the richest deposits of precious metals ever found.
+The name for the ship came from Nevada’s Comstock Lode, one of the richest deposits of precious metals ever found.
 The U.S. Navy decommissioned and struck the Comstock from the Naval Register in 1970 and 1976.
 She was then sold to Taiwan.

-Her first deployment was to Okinawa where she assisted in events related to the post-war occupation.
-She served in the Pacific Fleet until 1946 at which time she returned to the U.S. and participated in training in Hawaii until July 1947.
+Her first deployment was to Okinawa, where she assisted in events related to the post-war occupation.
+She served in the Pacific Fleet until 1946, at which time she returned to the U.S. and participated in training in Hawaii until July 1947.

 In 1948 the Comstock became part of atomic weapons tests and then served in various capacities along the U.S. coast until the start of the Korean War.
 She supported the invasion of Inchon in 1950 and helped with salvage and repairs.
 She also supported the invasion of Wonsan and several minesweeping operations.

-During the 1960s the Comstock deployed multiple times to the western Pacific to support operations during the Vietnam War.
+During the 1960s, the Comstock deployed multiple times to the western Pacific to support operations during the Vietnam War.
 She participated in campaigns including the Vietnamese Advisory Campaign, the Vietnamese Counteroffensive phase II, and the Tet Counter Offensive, among others.

 The U.S. Navy decommissioned the Comstock on April 20, 1970, although she was not struck until June 30, 1976.
 Since the ship was still in good shape, she was sold to Taiwan, which took possession in 1984.
 She served there as the ROCS Chung Cheng and was decommissioned again in 2012 before being sunk to become an artificial reef in 2015.